At Seattle’s brand-new Southpaw pizzeria, is the $6 slice worth it?

 At Southpaw, chef John Sundstrom’s new wood-fired pizza place, they don’t sell slices.
 Or, rather, the slice has been rebranded as a “quarter” — that’s a quarter of a 15-inch pie, which, as slices go, isn’t especially enormous.
 A quarter at Southpaw costs $6 (a whole pie’s $22).
 And that’s vegetarian — to add meat is $1 per quarter, and between $3 and $5 per whole pie, depending on the kind.

-A Hot Mama’s $2.50 slice of pepperoni will probably still look worth the walk to starving Seattle University students.
+A $2.50 slice of pepperoni from Hot Mama’s over on Pine will probably still look worth the walk to starving Seattle University students.
 But for those in search of Seattle’s best pizza — and willing to pay a premium for it — the question is: Are Sundstrom’s pies worth the price?

 For background, Sundstrom’s the chef of longtime fine-dining favorite Lark, with its highly praised food and painstakingly local sourcing.
 In 2015, his first venture into faster/more casual territory, Slab Sandwiches + Pie, made our Seattle Times top-20 new cheap eats list.
 (Get the 12-hour brisket sandwich!)